corda/corda/docs/source/tutorial-cordapp.rst

 Via HTTP
 ~~~~~~~~
-The nodes' webservers are run via separate, client-side Java Springboot servers that connect to the node via RPC which are configured inside the clients module
+The nodes' webservers are run via separate, client-side Java Springboot servers that connect to the node via a proxy RPC connection object.
+The code for these exists within the clients module

 * PartyA: ``localhost:8080``
 * PartyB: ``localhost:8081``
 * PartyC: ``localhost:8082``

-These ports are defined in each nodes runPartyServer gradle task in ``clients/build.gradle`` and can be started by running ``./gradlew runPartyAServer``, ``./gradlew runPartyBServer`` and ``./gradlew runPartyCServer`` in separate terminal windows within the clients directory.
+These ports are defined in each nodes runPartyServer gradle task in ``clients/build.gradle``.
+Each node corresponding server can be started by running ``./gradlew runPartyAServer``, ``./gradlew runPartyBServer`` and ``./gradlew runPartyCServer`` in separate terminal windows within the clients directory.

 Each node webserver exposes the following endpoints: